Changes in merge requests

 Show one file at a time

 For larger merge requests, you can review one file at a time.
-You can change this setting temporarily in a merge request, or so it applies to all merge requests.
+You can change this setting in your user preferences, or when you review a merge request.
+If you change this setting in a merge request, it updates your user settings as well.

 1. On the left sidebar, select Search or go to and find your project.